 The ratio of men to women was 27:1 so there was a ton of small jobs that were deemed “women’s work” including things like laundry.
 Due to the lack of women, men would just buy clothes and wear them until they fell off, but as time went on the Chinese opened laundry services and thus the completely accurate stereotype of Chinese laundries and dry cleaning began!

 There is a ton more of history and stories that the docents of Wok Wiz Chinatown Walking Tour have to tell, I am not going to share them all, as I would encourage you to check out a tour when you visit San Francisco!

 We visited several alleys which are throughout the Chinatown area.
-Some like the Walter U Lum Alley was a spot for activism both in San Francisco as well working in affiliation with rebels who helped overthrow the last emperor of China.
-Some like Wentworth Alley or Fish Alley were the known for what you buy there, in this case, fish as this spot served as the city’s original fish market, although my tour guide Emily also fondly remember going to the disco Dragon A Go Go when she was young!
+Some like the Walter U Lum Alley was a spot for activism both in San Francisco as well as working in affiliation with rebels who helped overthrow the last emperor of China.
+Some like Wentworth Alley or Fish Alley was known for what you buy there, in this case, fish as this spot served as the city’s original fish market, although my tour guide Emily also fondly remember going to the disco Dragon A Go Go when she was young!

 Some alleys were former homes of opium dens hidden behind Chinese laundries or in basements, like this one:

 Other alleys host temples like the Ma Tsu Temple which announces itself with beautiful red lanterns (I am a sucker for red!).

 As there were so many immigrants most of them came without family or friends.
 District benevolent and family associations were created for each family name or district as support centers for those in need.
 There are 24 districts in Guangdong Province, all represented in Chinatown.
 These associations still run today, while doing my research I found this site for the Lee Association which is still very active!